kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 Let's delve into the `spec` section of the above Fleet:

 - `clusters`: Contains the two `AttachedCluster` objects created earlier, indicating that the distributedstorage plugin will be installed on these two clusters.
-- `plugin`: The `distributedStorage` indicates the description of a distributedstorage plugin.
+- `plugin`: The `distributedStorage` indicates the configuration of a distributedstorage plugin. `dataDirHostPath` defines the directory in which the rook-ceph cluster will save the cluster configuration. `monitor` and `manager` provide configuration for the mon and mgr components of ceph.
+For more configuration options, please refer to the [Fleet API](https://kurator.dev/docs/references/fleet-api/).
+- In addition to the configuration fields mentioned above, kurator also provides `storage.devices` field that allows you to specify the use of device mounted in a specific directory (such as /dev/sda) on all nodes in the cluster.
+And `storage.nodes` field that allows you to specify the use of storage resources on specific nodes.
+It is also possible to specify the devices to be used.
 For more configuration options, please refer to the [Fleet API](https://kurator.dev/docs/references/fleet-api/).

 ## Verify the Installation